jxmot/ESP8266-RCWL0516/README.md

 * [DCH010505SN7 Texas Instruments Power Supplies - Board Mount DigiKey](https://www.digikey.com/products/en?keywords=DCH010505S)

 **NOTE :** The NodeMCU board I'm using (*Amica*) can **only** be powered via the USB connector.
 The pin marked `Vin`  on the board is only an output (*according to the NodeMCU schematic*).
 There's a limiting diode in the circuit that blocks an input voltage on the pin from getting to the CP2102 which is responsible for creating the 3.3v needed by the ESP8266.

+### UDP

+I plan on using UDP and have the sensor interrupts drive a UDP connection and packet transmission to a server.
+The server is likely to be on the same network and implemented in a *Tessel 2*.

 # Links and References